vsu313/python-focus-group/README.md

 for_loops.py: A Python function that allows for an iteration
 	* Learned basic for-loops, nested for-loops, parallel for-loops* while_loops.py: A Python function that allows for an iteration only if a condition is met

+## Session_11
+conditionals.py: A Python script that allows for a certain set of actions to be carried out only when a certain condition is met_